syedmaazsaeed/syedmaazsaeed/README.md

 ### Glad to see you here!

-I'm Syed Maaz, a proficient front-end developer with a passion for crafting engaging and user-friendly web experiences.
+I'm Syed Maaz, a proficient front-end developer  and Software Engineer passionate about crafting engaging and user-friendly web experiences.
 With a keen eye for design and a strong foundation in coding, I specialize in bringing visual concepts to life through clean and efficient code.
-My journey in the world of web development has equipped me with the skills to create seamless interfaces that resonate with users.
+My journey in web development has equipped me with the skills to create seamless interfaces that resonate with users.
 Let's collaborate to turn your ideas into captivating digital realities.

 <br/>